We are often asked "What style of pelvic toner or pelvic floor exerciser would suit me best?"

 - they can be used in a similar way to cones, to challenge the pelvic floor muscles simply by their presence.

-- they provide resistance against which you can contract your pelvic floor muscles, thus making them more effective than contracting an empty vagina
+- they provide resistance for your pelvic floor muscles,making them more effective than contracting an empty vagina

-- they can be used as the "base" to which extra weight can be added, using the same principles as a weight lifter, for an active pelvic floor weight lifting exercise program.
+- they can be used as the "base" to add extra weight using the same principles as a weight lifter, for an active pelvic floor 'weight lifting' exercise program by using add-on external weights like our exclusive Pelviweights

-Vaginal barbells (such as PelviBar, Juno and Energie) are available in a range of designs, weights and materials.
+VAGINAL BARBELLS are available in a range of designs, weights and materials.
 The shapes usually provide increasing challenge to the pelvic floor muscles, using the principle that it becomes harder to hold a heavy object in the vagina as the object becomes smaller (narrower).
-Therefore most barbells are shaped so that one end is narrower than the other, and progression is therefore possible by:
+Therefore most barbells are shaped so that one end is narrower than the other, and progression is possible by:

 By exercising in front of a mirror, it's possible to get visual feedback when using a barbell, as the pelvic floor muscles "lift" it.